 Research & Assessment

 Research is a crucial part of the alcohol and drug education program at Assumption University.
-In order to determine the needs of the students and identify trends on campus, Assumption University conducts annual surveys.
+To determine the needs of the students and identify trends on campus, Assumption University conducts annual surveys.

 All undergraduates are invited to participate in the Core Survey in the spring semester.
 The Core Survey is used by many institutions of higher education, and more than 70,000 college students participate.